 “Sarah Bush’s Artistic Process: A Short Documentary”

 On a more prosaic level, I also really like objects.
 I was a designer of home and personal accessories for many years and designed many an object in my career, which I’ve always found pleasurable.
-I notice there’s a sneaky object-ness to much of my fine artwork as well that is unintentional but clearly there–even my pieces meant for the wall kind of feel like objects.
-I think of this as my way of turning all my work into personal totems.
+Even without initially intending to, I notice most of my work ends up becoming an object or an object symbol–fans, books, mirrors, kites, etc. I think of this as my way of turning all my work into personal totems.